Save Thousands! Mortgage Insurance vs Life Insurance:

 By every metric mortgage life insurance is MORE EXPENSIVE than term life insurance.

-A Joint mortgage life insurance policy only pays out one death benefit.
+Mortgage life insurance is sold as joint coverage and pays out one death benefit.

 YOU own the policy and YOU decide who the beneficiaries are.
 Your loved ones determine how and when the tax-free proceeds are spent.

 Your personal term life insurance policy is 100% PORTABLE and follows you through mortgage renewals and refinances at different financial institutions.

 When your mortgage is paid off, you have the option of keeping your term insurance in force if you still need it.

 Term life insurance policies have GUARANTEED INSURABILITY features including the option to exchange or convert to permanent insurance.

 This provides security for the future should you become uninsurable.

 Medical underwriting for term life insurance is done at the beginning of the process "pre-claim".